-- Category A organisations where a failure in supply to their premises could put lives at risk - Category B organisations where the sudden loss of gas would cause or threaten to cause serious damage, for an unacceptably prolonged period, to human welfare, the environment or the security of the United Kingdom that cannot be reasonably mitigated - Category C organisations consuming more than 2 million therms per annum for which the sudden loss of gas would result in repair or replacement costs amounting to 10% or more of their site fixed tangible asset value
+- Category A organisations with a rolling AQ greater than 732,000 kWh for whom disruption to gas supply could cause loss of life, for example hospitals and care homes - Category B organisations where the sudden loss of gas would cause or threaten to cause serious damage, for an unacceptably prolonged period, to human welfare, the environment or the security of the UK that cannot be reasonably mitigated - Category C organisations consuming more than 2 million therms per annum for which the sudden loss of gas would result in repair or replacement costs amounting to 10% or more of their site fixed tangible asset value

-How do I apply to be a Priority Consumer?
+How do I apply to be a priority consumer?

 If you fall into one of the categories mentioned, contact us and we will notify your Gas Transporter.
-Priority status is subject to validation and acceptance by the Gas Transporter.
+Priority status for A and C is subject to validation and acceptance by the Gas Transporter.